 Only a handful of states offer virus and disease certification programs for propagation nurseries and tissue culture laboratories, and these programs are surprisingly underutilized.
 These voluntary state-level clean plant programs build on the use of virus-tested foundation material from the Clean Plant Center-NW at Prosser.
 CPC-NW is the only National Clean Plant Network (NCPN) center in the country offering nurseries virus free Generation 1 propagation material of hops.
 Under state certification programs, participating propagation facilities use the principals of limited generation propagation (G2 – G4), isolation from non-certified stock and vector control measures to produce planting stock that is virus and viroid tested, insuring quality and consistency in hop vines, potted plants, and rhizomes offered for sale.

 You bought some unrooted hop cuttings.
-Now What?!?
+Now what?!?
 DOWNLOAD PDF

 Nurseries and Laboratories DOWNLOAD LIST